Graduate Programs /

 Not everyone does well as an undergraduate.
 Perhaps you were focused on a sport.
 Perhaps the independence of college life was exhilarating.
 Whatever the reason, do not worry.
 Your undergraduate experience is only one piece of the puzzle.

 We believe the applicant to Capital’s MBA program is more than just a number resulting from transcripts and standardized exams.
 Consequently, the MBA Director or a member of the admission committee strives to conduct a personal interview with each candidate to gather a full picture of their capabilities and to explain MBA degree requirements, as well as how the applicant can best optimize their learning experience at Capital.
-Of course, the applicant can always request an interview to better explore their “fit” with Capital’s MBA program by contacting the Assistant Director of Adult and Graduate Education Recruitment (614-236-6689 or email@example.com to arrange an interview.
+Of course, the applicant can always request an interview to better explore their “fit” with Capital’s MBA program by contacting the Assistant Director of Adult and Graduate Education Recruitment (614-236-6101 or firstname.lastname@example.org) to arrange an interview.

 One of the advantages of a small university is that the admissions process is quick.
 Once we have all the components of your application we can usually make a decision in less than a week.

 The answer to this question depends upon you!
 However, most Capital MBA students complete their coursework in approximately two calendar years.
 In order to accomplish this goal, you must take two courses or 6 credit hours every trimester.
 You may take up to five years to complete the program.